Curses (programming library): History

 The first curses library was written by Ken Arnold and originally released with BSD UNIX, where it was used for several games, most notably Rogue.
 Some improvements were made to the BSD library in the 1990s as "4.4BSD" curses, e.g., to provide more than one type of video highlighting.
 However, those are not widely used.

 The name "curses" is a pun on cursor optimization.
-Sometimes it is incorrectly stated that curses was used by the vi editor.
-In fact the code in curses that optimizes moving the cursor was borrowed from vi, which predated curses.
+Sometimes it is incorrectly stated that curses was used by the vi editor; in actuality, the code in curses that optimizes moving the cursor was borrowed from vi, which predated curses.

 According to Goodheart, Ken Arnold's original implementation of curses started by reusing functions from the termcap library, and adding to that.
 A few years later, Mary Ann Horton, who had maintained the vi and termcap sources at Berkeley, went to AT&T Corporation and made a different version using terminfo, which became part of UNIX System III and UNIX System V. Due to licensing restrictions on the latter, the BSD and AT&T versions of the library were developed independently.
 In addition to the termcap/terminfo improvement, other improvements were made in the AT&T version: